 You want to help your teenager, but you don’t know how.
 Perhaps you feel overwhelmed yourself by a separation or divorce.
 You know you’ve made the right decision, but you are worried about your children.
 Maybe your teen is expressing anger, seems depressed or has more anxiety.
+As a depression and anxiety therapist for teens and adults I have track record of helping parents and teens communicate better and cope with divorce.
 Here are a few tips for parenting a teenager during and after a parental separation or divorce:

-- Be honest…in an age appropriate way.
-Teens don’t need to know every little detail of why you are getting a divorce.
+In an age appropriate way.
+Teens don’t need to know every little detail of why you are getting a ivorce.
 Cheating spouses, alcoholism or financial difficulties that led to conflict in the marriage may not be topics you want to discuss with your teen and it is ok to draw some boundaries in the conversation.
 However, it’s also important to not make up reasons for your separation or avoid questions altogether.
 Teenagers are at an age where they will pick up on dishonesty, so be honest while still being mindful of what you feel is appropriate to share.

-- Listen to and validate your child’s emotions.
-Understand that strong emotions are normal for teens, but especially teens whose entire family structure is changing.
+Listening to and understanding that strong emotions are normal for teens, but especially teens whose entire family structure is changing.
 Your child may yell, withdraw, sulk or cry.
 Their world is changing and they feel confused.
 Parents are often stressed and full of emotions themselves during a separation and divorce.
 Know that even if your child is expressing only anger, they still need their parent.
 By acknowledging and validating their emotions you will help your child begin to process their feelings and communicate that you still see them as an individual.
-I wrote an article on this topic which can be found here.
+Furthermore, you can try using these 6 ways to reconnect with your teen using validation.

 Other pages you may find helpful: